 Below are details of academic publications, reports, exhibitions & performances, student supervision & teaching, workshops & training, guest lectures, and event organisation, volunteering & community development.

 These publications relate to my role as Digital Humanities Manager (and previously, Research Technologist for Humanities & Social Sciences) at NUI Galway:

 - Tonra, J., Davis, B., Kelly, D., Khawaja, W. (2018), “Poetry in Motion: Quantified Self Data and Automated Poetry Generation.”
 Presented at:

-- European Association for Digital Humanities Conference.
+- European Association for Digital Humanities (EADH) Conference.
 NUI Galway.
 8 Dec 2018.
 Conference Paper.

 - Bodies of Data: Intersecting Medical and Digital Humanities Conference.
 Royal Irish Academy & University College Dublin.
 23 Nov 2018.

 - DH2019 Digital Humanities Conference.
 Utrecht University.
 9-12 Jul 2019.
 Conference Paper.

 - Electronic Literature Organization Conference & Media Arts Festival.
 University College Cork.
 15-17 Jul 2019.
 Conference Paper.